glpi-project/docdev/source/codingstandards.rst

     * Describe what the method does.
 Be concise :)
     *
     * You may want to add some more words about what the function
     * does, if needed.
-This is optionnal, but you can be more
+This is optional, but you can be more
     * descriptive here:
     * - it does something
     * - and also something else